fullcomplement/lincoln_computer_science/apcsp_unit5_summary.md

 **Blockchain** - A network of computers called nodes which all have the same history of transactions so the database is spread across the whole network

-**Public data sets** provide widespread access to data and information and that those public data sets facilitate the identification of problems, solutions, and dissemination of results.

 ## Daily Video 5.5 - Ethical and Legal Concerns